apache/nuttx-apps/README.txt

 Directory Location
 ------------------
-The default application directory used by the NuttX build should be named apps/ (or apps-x.y/ where x.y is the NuttX version number).
+The default application directory used by the NuttX build should be named apps/ (or apps-x.y.z/ where x.y.z is the NuttX version number).
 This apps/ directory should appear in the directory tree at the same level as the NuttX directory.
 Like: